Joel Tomkins: Hull Kingston Rovers (2018–19)

 In October 2019, he signed a two-year deal to join Catalans Dragons starting in 2020.

 Catalans Dragons (2020–21)

 During Catalans elimination final victory over Leeds in the 2020 Super League playoffs, Tomkins was placed on report after inappropriate contact with Leeds player Richie Myler.

 On 18 November, Tomkins was suspended for eight matches and fined £500 after he was found guilty of inappropriate contact.

 On 9 October 2021, Tomkins played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

 Retirement

 On 18 November 2021, Tomkins announced his retirement from professional rugby, after initially signing a contract to join Championship club Leigh Centurions for the 2022 season.

 Coaching

+Catalans Dragons

 On 21 May 2025, Tomkins was appointed as interim head-coach for Catalans Dragons in the Super League following the sudden departure of Steve McNamara, who was sacked a month later.
 In July, he was appointed as the permanent head coach, having his contract extended to the end of the 2027 season.